Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Three-photon Kerr resonator

 where $\eig{1}^{\pm}$ represent the density matrices of the metastable states.
 As such, we expect that, in the thermodynamic limit, $\eig{1}^{\pm}$ recover the two stable solutions of the semiclassical theory.
 We show the eigendecomposition in Fig.~\ref{fig:Eigendecomposition}.
 We indeed find that the semiclassical approximation qualitatively recovers the results of the eigendecomposition.

+As discussed in Sec.~\ref{subsubsec:vacuum_stability}, the semiclassical analysis predicts the presence of a stable vacuum in the whole symmetry-broken region.
+This is also shown in Fig.~\ref{fig:radius_3_photon}, where we plot the convergence radius $r_{\rm max}$ of the semiclassical approximation. $r_{\rm max}$ remains finite for all values of the drive, despite it decreasing at larger drives.
+Nonetheless, this decreases as a function of the pump amplitude $G_3$.
+Within this picture, it is the presence of rare and collective quantum fluctuations that trigger the jump between the otherwise semiclassically stable solutions (faithfully representing the quantum state at both sides of the first-order transition).
+This phenomenology is typical of first-order DPTs (see, e.g., Refs.\cite{RodriguezPRL17,VicentiniPRA18}).

-As discussed in Sec.~\ref{subsubsec:vacuum_stability}, the semiclassical analysis predict the presence of a stable vacuum in the whole symmetry broken region.
-This analysis is confirmed both by the eigendecomposition in Fig.~\ref{fig:Eigendecomposition} (the vacuum remains long-lived even far from the transition point), and the from the spectral analysis in Fig.~\ref{fig:num_phot_and_gap_first}(b).
+This analysis is confirmed both by the eigendecomposition in Fig.~\ref{fig:Eigendecomposition} (the vacuum remains long-lived even far from the transition point) and from the spectral analysis in Fig.~\ref{fig:num_phot_and_gap_first}(b).
 Considering larger values of $L$ results in slower timescales.
 We confirm the scaling towards the thermodynamic limit of the Liouvillian gap $\lambda_1^{(0)}$ in Fig.~\ref{fig:scaling}.
 We consider a point before the transition (red line), at the minimum of the gap (blue line), and after the transition (green line).
 The same three lines correspond to the vertical lines in Fig.~\ref{fig:num_phot_and_gap_first}(b).
 In all the cases, after an initial transient, we see an exponential closure of the gap as a function of $L$.
 The green curve confirms the vacuum metastability predicted by the semiclassical theory.